jedrzejkubica/GBA-centrality/Validation/README.md

 - [leave_one_out_ranks.py](leave_one_out_ranks.py)

-This script is similar to leave_one_out_scores.py but calculates ranks for left-out genes instead of scores.
+Similar to leave_one_out_scores.py but calculates ranks for left-out genes instead of scores.